 Understanding Neuroplasticity and Cerebral Palsy

 Cerebral palsy is a motor disability that is caused by damage to the brain before or during birth, or in early childhood.

 While the brain damage itself cannot be healed, it also will not get worse over time.

 Fortunately, neuroplasticity is the brain’s ability to adapt and rewire itself so that functions affected by brain damage can be reassigned to healthy areas of the brain.

-As children get older, their brains will get larger, but the size of the brain damage will stay the same.
+As children get older, their brains will get larger, but the areas of the brain affected by damage will stay the same size.

 Dr. Karen Pape explains in her book, The Boy Who Could Run But Not Walk, that the proportion of brain damage to healthy brain matter will shrink, which increases the potential for functional improvement.